typesanitizer/b2piet/design.md

 `loop_until_zero $(ir)` | No generic straight-line representation exists.
 See [Control flow](#control-flow-operands--and-).
 `eop`              | No generic straight-line representation exists.
 See [End of program](#end-of-program).

+_Note:_ These IR instructions are not combined into one type for the program (in its current state), as the first four constructors have meaning only at the time of drawing.

 ## Modularity